 What?
 Was that Irken?
 "Um… hold on, man.
 Dang it, just give me a second, I can… um…"

 The invader's PAK gave a buzz and jolted him, causing tremors in his gloved fingers.
-"Relax, pitiful human," Zim muttered, "You future overlord is unharmed."
+"Relax, pitiful human," Zim muttered, "Your future overlord is unharmed."

 "Overlord my…" Dib stopped and considered the collection of bruises and cuts on his enemy.
 What the heck had he used, a grenade?
 Crazy little… "Tis but a flesh wound, huh?"

-"Hey, screw you," Dib replied, but accepted the holy water in the alien's now out-stretched hand.
-Well, he did come here for this, after all.
+"Hey, screw you," Dib said, but accepted the holy water in the alien's now out-stretched hand all the same.
+Well, he did come here for help, after all.
 He could ignore some stupid insults if it got rid of the ghouls.